 Failure to Reposition Residents Causing Pressure Sores

 There are several areas on the body where if the pressure is not off loaded by repositioning and proper support surfaces.
-The National Pressure Ulcer Advisory Panel (NPUAP) coordinated the development of a uniform terminology, test methods and reporting standards for support surfaces.
-Theses guidelines provide an objective means for evaluating and comparing support surface characteristics.
+The National Pressure Injury Advisory Panel (NPIAP) coordinated the development of a uniform terminology, test methods and reporting standards for support surfaces.
+These guidelines provide an objective means for evaluating and comparing support surface characteristics.

 The AHRQ website for providers and clinicians in a patient safety article – pressure ulcers remain a major health problem affecting approximately 3 million adults.
 In 1993, pressure ulcers were noted in 280,000 hospital stays, and 11 years later the number of ulcers was 455,000.
 The Healthcare Cost and Utilization Project (HCUP) report found from 1993 to 2003 a 63 percent increase in pressure ulcers, but the total number of hospitalizations during this time period increased by only 11 percent.
 Pressure ulcers are costly, with an average charge per stay of $37,800.

 Failure to Reposition – Nursing Homes Have a Duty to Prevent Pressure Sores

 Federal regulations contained in 42 CFR 483 and in the surveyors guidance tool called Ftags nursing homes have a duty to prevent pressure sores which are not clinically unavoidable.
 This means provide the necessary nutrition, hydration, hygiene, assistance with turning and repositioning.